 Our equipment and resources are strategically located worldwide.
 Moreover, Lamor has the advantage of being able to rely on an extensive framework of partners to provide customers with ancillary services and infrastructure, such as vessels, dispersants, waste management and disposal and capping stack systems.

-For companies requiring short to medium term equipment rental, Corena Group can offer a range of equipment to match all our clients’ operational needs from our existing global stockpiles at highly preferential rates.
+For companies requiring short to medium term equipment rental, Lamor can offer a range of equipment to match all our clients’ operational needs from our existing global stockpiles at highly preferential rates.

 Tier 2 stand-by services may be offered either as a dedicated, or as a cooperative model in-country, with required personnel.
 Using equipment supplied through our global stockpiles, Lamor can cost-effectively provide response and recovery operations for onshore, nearshore and offshore spills, ensuring that clients can quickly and efficiently address emergency situations.

 Lamor can offer global Tier 3 equipment and personnel using our extensive regional and international network of resources.